 Black-Eyed Susan Winter Care

 Black-Eyed Susans are an herbaceous perennial that fully die back to the ground in the fall.
 The root system goes dormant during the cold of winter and regrows early in the spring, sending up tender basal leaves first.
-Overwintering Black-Eyed Susan is easy and involves little extra care.
+Overwintering Black-Eyed Susans is easy and involves little extra care.

 spent-rudbeckia-flowers.jpg

-Protecting Black-Eyes Susan in Winter
+Protecting Black-Eyed Susans in Winter

 The most important thing to monitor during the winter is the drainage in the garden or the container.
 Root rot is a common problem when plants are left to sit in cold, waterlogged soil for too long.
 Make sure that gutter downspouts do not drain near or on the planting site.
 Run-off from driveways, patios, neighboring yards, or streets can also be issues in growing zones that experience heavy winter rains.

-Digging up and temporarily potting up Black-Eyed Susan is one solution that will protect the plant until a new spot can be prepared in the spring.
+Digging up and temporarily potting up a Black-Eyed Susan is one solution that will protect the plant until a new spot can be prepared in the spring.
 Place newly potted plants in a sheltered location that receives natural rainfall or moisture for the rest of the winter.

-Cutting Back Black-Eyed Susan For Winter
+Cutting Back Black-Eyed Susans For Winter

 Cutting back of dead or dying top growth is the only maintenance that is needed for winter preparation.
 Cut the stems down to the ground, or to the basal growth if you are gardening in the warmer hardiness zones.
 Alternatively, the flower stems can be left to cut back in the spring.
 Birds and other wildlife will feast on the seeds through the winter.
 The dead plant material will provide extra insulation for the plant crown through the winter.